kmusayeva/GlobalAMFPred/README.md

 4. Support-vector machines (svm)
 5. Autogluon

-All methods, except ecc and lp, are binary relevance learners: learning is done for each label separately.
+All methods, except ecc and lp, are binary relevance learners: learning/classification is done for each label separately.
 On the other hand, ecc and lp leverage label relationships.